francismanalang/fitnessfuze/README.md

 * User can start a workout
 * User can add exercises to a workout
-* User can edit reps and weight to a set
+* User can modify reps and weight to a set
 * User can add a set
 * User can save a workout
 * User can view finished workouts